The Unstoppable Rise of Shein: Fast Growth, Over-Production, Toxic Materials, Exploitation, and Its IPO Aspirations in London

 I cannot be alone when I say we must demand better and push for true sustainability and ethics in fashion!
-However, I do fear given the slump in the London Stock Exchange for 2023 the next government party elected will see Shiens IPO as a positive for the UK.
-Last year Shgein doubled its profits making $2 billion in 2023 – but at what cost?
+However, I fear that, given the slump in the London Stock Exchange in 2023, the next elected government will view Shein’s IPO as a positive for the UK.
+Last year, Shein doubled its profits, making $2 billion in 2023 – but at what cost?

 Who is Shein?

-Shein, a Chinese fast-fashion retailer, has become a global powerhouse in a remarkably short period for a company that seemed to come out of nowhere.
-It’s managed to become a dominant player in the lower end of the fashion market, chances are you’ve heard of it or seen ads for it if you haven’t shopped from them.
+Shein, a Chinese fast-fashion retailer, has become a global powerhouse in a remarkably short period—a company that seemed to emerge from nowhere.
+It has become a dominant player in the lower end of the fashion market; chances are you’ve heard of it or seen its ads, even if you haven’t shopped there

-Pronounced “She-In” it’s a brand that has gathered momentum since the lockdown.
-Whilst on the surface it appears to be a fashion company, its ability to collect data and gamification strategies to entice shoppers makes it fall under a fashion-tech company.
-Interestingly the Shein App has already come under scrutiny being described as “addictive” and in breach of the Digital Services Act (DSA).
+Pronounced ‘She-In,’ it’s a brand that has gained momentum since the lockdown.
+While it appears to be a fashion company on the surface, its data collection and gamification strategies entice shoppers—categorise it as a fashion-tech company.
+Interestingly, the Shein app has come under scrutiny, being described as ‘addictive’ and in breach of the Digital Services Act (DSA).

 Why Sustainability Folk Are Opposed to the Business Model

-Shein’s business model thrives on rapid production and vast output, leading to many ethical and environmental concerns.
-It is estimated that Shein churns out 2,000 new pieces every day, that’s not how many items are sold each day, that’s new items released.
+Shein’s business model thrives on rapid production and vast output, raising many ethical and environmental concerns.
+It is estimated that they release 2,000 new pieces daily—not the number sold, but new items introduced

-The company turnover of fashion encourages a culture of disposable fashion.
-This practice contributes to significant textile waste and unsustainable consumer habits, far from the slow fashion movement’s principles and meeting any of the UN Sustainable Development Goals.
+The company’s rapid turnover encourages a culture of disposable fashion.
+This practice contributes to significant textile waste and unsustainable consumer habits, diverging from the principles of the slow fashion movement and hindering progress toward the UN Sustainable Development Goals..

 Shein’s Unsustainable and Unethical Practices

 Studies have shown that Shein’s operations heavily contribute to the fashion industry’s overproduction problem.
-Reports indicate that the company prioritises speed over sustainability, resulting in massive amounts of clothing that often end up in landfill.
-Additionally, Shein’s reliance on synthetic fabrics like polyester exacerbates the environmental clothing waste issue we face (globally), as these materials are not biodegradable.
+Reports indicate that the company prioritises speed over sustainability, resulting in massive amounts of clothing that often end up in landfills.
+Additionally, Shein’s reliance on synthetic fabrics like polyester exacerbates the environmental clothing waste issue we face (globally, as these materials are not biodegradable.

-I spoke to Lora Jones, a Business reporter, for BBC News back in 2021 about the problem with cheap polyester clothing, how their marketing tactics promote excessive consumption and how social media outfit sharing has led to a condition called ORS – which is “Outfit Repetition Syndrome” a fear of being seen in the same outfit more than once.
+I spoke to Lora Jones, a business reporter, for BBC News back in 2021 about the problem with cheap polyester clothing, how their marketing tactics promote excessive consumption, and how social media outfit sharing has led to a condition called ‘ORS’, which stands for ‘Outfit Repetition Syndrome,’ a fear of being seen in the same outfit more than once.

 “Shein has been very good at creating wants and must-have items,” GlobalData retail analyst Neil Saunders told CBS MoneyWatch.
 Its online strategy is aggressive and manipulative and preys on teens who consume content daily on social media channels like TikTok.